Wechsler Adult Intelligence Scale: WAIS

 The WAIS was initially created as a revision of the Wechsler–Bellevue Intelligence Scale (WBIS), which was a battery of tests published by Wechsler in 1939.
 The WBIS was composed of subtests that could be found in various other intelligence tests of the time, such as Robert Yerkes' army testing program and the Binet-Simon scale.
 The WAIS was first released in February 1955 by David Wechsler.
 Because the Wechsler tests included non-verbal items (known as performance scales) as well as verbal items for all test-takers, and because the 1960 form of Lewis Terman's Stanford–Binet Intelligence Scales was less carefully developed than previous versions, Form I of the WAIS surpassed the Stanford–Binet tests in popularity by the 1960s.

 WAIS-R

 The WAIS-R, a revised form of the WAIS, was released in 1981 and consisted of six verbal and five performance subtests.
 The verbal tests were: Information, Comprehension, Arithmetic, Digit Span, Similarities, and Vocabulary.
 The Performance subtests were: Picture Arrangement, Picture Completion, Block Design, Object Assembly, and Digit Symbol.
 A verbal IQ, performance IQ and full scale IQ were obtained.

 This revised edition did not provide new validity data, but used the data from the original WAIS; however new norms were provided, carefully stratified.

 WAIS-III

 The WAIS-III, a subsequent revision of the WAIS and the WAIS-R, was released in 1997.
 It provided scores for Verbal IQ, Performance IQ, and Full Scale IQ, along with four secondary indices (Verbal Comprehension, Working Memory, Perceptual Organization, and Processing Speed).

-Verbal IQ (VIQ)

-Included seven tests and provided two sub-indices; verbal comprehension and working memory.

-The Verbal Comprehension Index (VCI) included the following tests: